OilProducts/fz/README.md

 This main script is minimal and will evolve alongside the project's features.
 Use `--debug` to enable verbose debug logging.

+## Mutation Workflow

+Inputs are chosen from previously saved corpus files and mutated before being executed.
+The mutator weights seeds by the amount of coverage they produced and applies simple strategies such as bit flipping, splicing two seeds together, and inserting or deleting bytes.
+Whenever a run yields new coverage the input is added to the pool so future mutations build on the most interesting cases.

 ## Fuzzing a Network Service

 The fuzzer can also target network servers.
 Provide the host and port of the